Published: 10 June 2025

 The workshop was not about following a predefined set of instructions.
 Instead, it was built around experimentation, discovery, and testing.
 The path from idea to prototype unfolded through a series of hands-on design explorations.

-The next stage focused on material experimentation.
+The next stage focused on experiments with fabric.
 Students translated their early concepts into physical forms, developing them further through prototyping sessions and design consultations.

 The most intensive part of the workshop took place in the KUKA lab, where a robotic arm felted wool according to parameters programmed by the students.
-Working in small interdisciplinary teams under the guidance of Agata Kycia and Sara Boś, participants watched digital models gradually take physical form.
-Each iteration offered new insights into the relationship between material, structure, and technology.
+They worked in small groups under the guidance of Agata Kycia and Sara Boś.

 The workshop concluded with project presentations and a group discussion reflecting on the outcomes of the process.
-The result was a collection of concepts and prototypes demonstrating how robotic needle felting can support the development of new, more sustainable materials for design and architecture.
+The result was a collection of concepts and prototypes demonstrating how robotic needle felting can support the development of new, more sustainable materials for design.

 Learning through international exchange